anthonybeckett/shoppinglistv2/README.md

 - Pull screen logic out into custom hooks to make it basically a view only component.
 - Add development settings like refresh the database
 - Improve migration system
+- Implement a Makefile to run build commands and other useful options
+- Implement a new style layout and design